All Episodes

 The lion of the Senate, praised by many of the Democrats that are in there today.

-You know, there was look at the other hero.
+You know, there was, look at the other hero.

 Well, okay.

-Uh did you believe Paula Jones?
+Did you believe Paula Jones?

 No.

-It's around the same time, just a little earlier with that particular case.
+It's around the same time, just a little earlier, with that particular case.

 But you got all these people, you got Feinstein, Schumer, Dick Durbin.

-They love the Clintons.
+They love the Clintons, love them.

 Case of Bill Clinton voted against his impeachment.